-Elderberry Syrup is all the rage these days, and with great reason!
+Elderberry Syrup is all the rage these days and with great reason!
 It’s an incredible immune booster, and with a pandemic happening, there’s no better time to keep your immune system in check.
 We’ve been keeping up on our elderberry syrup intake so we can stay well during COVID 19 and all year long.

 So what makes elderberries so special to be used as the “big guns” in the home of an herbalist?
-One of the obvious reasons I already stated is that it’s a great immune booster, but my favorite reason of all though is that it’s yummy medicine!
+One of the obvious reasons I already stated is that it’s a great immune booster, but my favorite reason of all though is that its yummy medicine!

 For those of you with kiddos around, (or if you have taste buds), you know how hard it can be to get your little ones (or yourself) to take their medicine.
-Mary Poppins was really onto something when she said “A spoonful of sugar helps the medicine go down”; only I like to replace the refined sugar with a healthier alternative like honey.
+Mary Poppins was really onto something when she said “A spoonful of sugar helps the medicine go down”; only I like to replace refined sugar with a healthier alternative like honey.
 Not only does the honey replace the sugar well as a sweetener, but it also helps to preserve the syrup.

 I’m sure you’d love to keep sickness out of your house as much as possible too, so with that, I’ll quit with the scientific herb nerd stuff, and get on to the goods.
 Here’s my basic elderberry syrup recipe for you.
 Scroll to the bottom for a list of other potential herbs to add in if you feel like getting a bit more creative.
 I usually do!

-Standard dose is ½ tsp to 1 tsp for kids and ½ Tbsp to 1 Tbsp for adults.
+The standard dose is ½ tsp to 1 tsp for kids and ½ Tbsp to 1 Tbsp for adults.
 It can be taken daily during flu season, as a preventative.
 You can also take it for a week, then take a few days off, and repeat that process.
 If the flu does strike, take the normal dose every 2-3 hours instead of once a day until symptoms disappear.

 There are many ways to adapt this recipe and make your own personally blended elderberry syrup.
 Below is a list of other possible herbs to enhance your syrup and make it ideal for your needs.
 Keep in mind that the more dense herbs (roots, barks and berries) need to be simmered for longer, whereas the more delicate herbs (flowers and leaves) should be added at the end when beginning to cool it down.
 Have fun with it, get creative, and save money while doing it!